openactive/data-model-validator/CONTRIBUTING.md

 Set `this.meta` to explain what the rule is testing for.

-Defining this detail here makes it easier for libaries scrape all of the rules that the validator will run.
+Defining this detail here makes it easier for libaries to scrape all of the rules that the validator will run.

 This meta object should include: